 The Company encourages Directors to participate in continuing professional training and development courses to enhance their relevant knowledge and skills.
 The Company also updates Directors on the latest development of Listing Rules and applicable laws and regulations to facilitate awareness and ensure compliance.
 The Executive Committee is responsible for reviewing training and continuous professional developments of Directors and senior management.
-During the year, the Company provided materials on updates of laws and regulations covering the topics of duties of directors and company secretary and the role and functions of board committees, risk management and internal control, Environmental, Social and Governance Reporting, etc.
+During the year, the Company had provided trainings to Directors on updates of laws and regulations covering the topics of duties of directors and company secretary and the role and functions of board committees, risk management and internal control, Environmental, Social and Governance Reporting, etc.

 According to training records provided by Directors, a summary of their training during the year is shown below:

 |Directors||Type of Trainings|